-PBD has been progressively executing its strategy to expand on the eastern seaboard of Australia with a commitment to delivering sustainable growth through focussed and disciplined execution of its strategy.
+PBD is currently reviewing potential projects that meet its strategy to expand on the eastern seaboard of Australia by delivering sustainable growth through focussed and disciplined execution.

 As in the previous reporting period, the Directors continue to regard non-recognition of PBD's deferred tax asset balance as a prudent accounting approach.